 Once you’ve gotten through the bulk of what you need to do, “audit” yourself and your staff to judge whether you’re familiar enough with compliance issues to create new content on your own.
 If not, it may be worth it to contract with an ADA agency to perform regular maintenance as your website grows and changes.

 Your website is as crucial to your operations as your communication systems.
 If you’re not sure what changes you’ll need to make to your website, don’t hesitate to seek professional consultation.
 As federal lawsuits and counter-lawsuits progress, compliance standards shift.
 It’s all too easy to get outdated information without realizing it.
-Choose a professional team that will make sure you won’t leave you noncompliant with the latest ADA standards.

 PS LIGHTWAVE is the consultative data-connectivity provider for public and private entities in the Greater Houston area.
 Through our high-quality infrastructure, innovative technology and superior level of support, we deliver not only the best in connectivity and reliability but in scalability and redundancy.You'll also appreciate that the PS in our name stands for “Pure Speed.”
 We fully understand that technology is a moving target, and we understand the people and infrastructure of the Greater Houston area.
 We are nimble, flexible and responsive, and we embrace leading-edge technologies that improve the customer experience.
 We invite you to learn more.
 Visit our website or contact us.
 Concerned about connectivity?
 Think PS LIGHTWAVE.